-When potential clients call my office about an investment fraud case, one of the first things we want to know is whether the investment account is non-discretionary or discretionary.
+One of the first things our office ask about when we speak with a potential client about their investment account is if the account is non-discretionary or discretionary.
 Understandably, most investors don’t know how to answer that question.
-I think there are two main reasons for this.
+There are two main reasons for this.

 In both types of accounts, a broker is required to make recommendations that are appropriate for you, taking into consideration your unique circumstances, goals, and your tolerance for risk.

-In the approximately thousands of cases I’ve handled against brokerage firms, I have seen countless instances where brokers make trades in investment accounts acting as if they had discretionary authority even though the paperwork signed by the customer indicates that the account is supposed to be treated as a non-discretionary account.
+In the approximately thousands of cases I’ve handled against brokerage firms, I have seen countless instances where financial advisors and stockbrokers make trades in investment accounts acting as if they had discretionary authority even though the paperwork signed by the customer indicates that the account is supposed to be treated as a non-discretionary account (asking permission).

-In these cases, the customer may have various avenues for recovery against a broker and a brokerage firm for losses that occurred as a result of the trades made by the broker.
-These include claims for unauthorized trading, and recommending purchasing unsuitable investments, as well as claims for breach of fiduciary duty relating to the brokerage control over the investment account.
+In these cases, the customer may have various avenues for recovery against an investment professional and a brokerage firm for losses that occurred as a result of the trades made by the broker.
+These include claims for unauthorized trading, and recommending the purchase of unsuitable investments, as well as claims for breach of fiduciary duty relating to the brokerage control over the investment account.

-Whether you have suffered investment losses in a non-discretionary or discretionary account, it is important to understand that you do have legal rights and you may be able to recover your losses if there is misconduct regardless of whether the broker was acting on a discretionary or non-discretionary basis.
-Please contact us if you would like additional information on these issues.
+Whether you have suffered investment losses in a non-discretionary or discretionary account, it is important to understand that you do have legal rights and you may be able to recover your losses if there is misconduct, regardless of whether the broker was acting on a discretionary or non-discretionary authority.